Rudra-Tiwari-codes/Rudra-Tiwari-codes/README.md

-- 👋 Hi, I’m @Rudra-Tiwari-codes
+-  Hi, I’m Rudra!
-- 👀 I’m interested in AI and Finance
+- I’m interested in AI and Software Engineering!
-- 🌱 I’m currently learning to code
+-  I’m currently learning to code
-- 📫 How to reach me: tiwarirudra2006@gmail.com
+-  How to reach me: tiwarirudra2006@gmail.com
-- 😄 Pronouns: he/him
+-  Pronouns: he/him
-- ⚡ Fun fact: I like to watch movies!
+-  Fun fact: I like to watch movies and listen to music!!

 <!---
 Rudra-Tiwari-codes/Rudra-Tiwari-codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.